xxxHasan/S7-Shrimp-Crab-Job/README.md

 ### 4. **Logging:**

-* When a player sells seafood, the script sends a detailed log to a Discord channel, including:
+* When a player sells seafood, the script sends a detailed log to a Discord channel.

-  * Player’s in-game name
-  * Player's license ID
-  * Number of Packed Shrimp and Packed Crab sold
-  * Total money earned

 ## **Requirements**

 * **ESX Framework** (for server-side player management)